Location: Dreamlands, Bali

 Build area: 1000m2

-This brief for this project was to design 3 luxury wellness villas for sustainably conscious travellers.
-The client wanted us to create a clean and modern architecture with spaces that had a strong connection to the both the natural surroundings and the ocean beyond.
+The brief for this Dreamland Villas project was to design 3 luxury wellness villas for sustainably conscious travellers.
+The client wanted us to create a clean and modern architecture with spaces that had a strong connection to both the local natural surroundings and beyond.

-We proposed a simple natural interior keeping things light and coastal given its close proximity to the beach.
-By combining timeless furniture pieces with linen fabrics, reclaimed timbers and natural weaves we can keep things down to earth and connected to place.
+We proposed a simple natural interior keeping things light and coastal given its close proximity to the sea.
+By combining timeless furniture pieces with linen fabrics, reclaimed timbers and natural weaves we can keep things down to earth and connected to the unique environment of Dreamland Villas.

-Unfortunately, due to the global pandemic this project was no longer financially viable for the client and so the project will no longer be going ahead.
+Unfortunately, due to the global pandemic this Dreamland Villas project was no longer financially viable for the client and so will no longer be going ahead.